Neural Parameter Estimation with Incomplete Data: Introduction

 NBEs represent a promising approach to inference, yet significant challenges remain that hinder their widespread adoption.
 One of the key challenges is their application to the often-encountered ``incomplete data'' setting, where the structure of the available data renders the use of conventional neural networks problematic.
 Consider, for instance, remote-sensing data collected over a regular grid.
 If all pixels are observed (i.e., no data are missing), one can readily construct an NBE of a geophysical parameter using a standard convolutional neural network (CNN).
 However, this parsimonious, efficient architecture cannot be used directly if data are missing (e.g., due to cloud cover).
 Similarly, in medical and health applications, incomplete data often arise in electronic health records, where patients may have missing clinical or demographic information, or in clinical trials, where participants may drop out or miss scheduled evaluations.
-In financial applications, the valuation of options or other financial derivatives may involve historical data with missing observations caused by, for example, market closures or differing inception dates of assets.
 In these scenarios, the application of NBEs requires novel methods to handle incomplete data in a statistically principled manner.

 A recently proposed method for handling missing data involves ``masking'' \citep{Wang_2022_neural_missing_data, gloeckler2024allinone}.
-In this approach, the neural network takes as input the complete data with missing elements replaced by zero (or some other fixed constant) and a binary vector encoding the missingness pattern.
-Although computationally efficient, this method has some drawbacks.
+In this approach, the neural network takes as input the data completed with missing elements replaced by zero (or some other fixed constant) and a binary vector encoding the missingness pattern.
+Although computationally efficient, the masking approach has some drawbacks.
 For instance, incorporating the missingness pattern as an additional input results in a more challenging learning task.
 Further, the approach necessitates a stochastic model for the missingness mechanism and, as we will show, misspecification of this model can lead to biased and suboptimal inference.